-Author has written 169 stories for Nightwalker, Castlevania, Phoenix Wright: Ace Attorney, Tokyo Babylon, Phantasy Star, Dead or Alive, Lunar: Silver Star, GrimGrimoire, Sherlock Holmes in the 22nd Century, BloodRayne, Kannazuki no Miko, Magical Girl Lyrical Nanoha, Mai HiME, Ravenloft, Odin Sphere, Valkyrie Profile, Aria/アリア, Fate/stay night, RWBY, Touhou Project, Bloodborne, Dark Souls, and Nights of Azure.
+Author has written 171 stories for Nightwalker, Castlevania, Phoenix Wright: Ace Attorney, Tokyo Babylon, Phantasy Star, Dead or Alive, Lunar: Silver Star, GrimGrimoire, Sherlock Holmes in the 22nd Century, BloodRayne, Kannazuki no Miko, Magical Girl Lyrical Nanoha, Mai HiME, Ravenloft, Odin Sphere, Valkyrie Profile, Aria/アリア, Fate/stay night, RWBY, Touhou Project, Bloodborne, Dark Souls, and Nights of Azure.

 * IMPORTANT: I do not write requests. *